-After Immigration Order, Airlines Scramble To Reroute Some Crew From The U.S.
+After Travel Ban, Airlines Scramble To Reroute Crew Members From The U.S.

 "We actually did have some flight attendants who were detained in the process, flight attendants who can legally fly in and out of the country today for U.S. airlines or who are based in the U.S.," says Sara Nelson, president of the Association of Flight Attendants.

-"These flight attendants, we have to remember that they are subject to background checks, they are subject to a security clearance that's required for them to do this work," she says.
+"These flight attendants, we have to remember that they are subject to background checks, they are subject to a security clearance that is required for them to do this work," she says.

-Not only are there stringent post-Sept.
-11 screening requirements for airline employees, but flight crew members who aren't U.S. citizens already need a special visa to enter the U.S.
+Not only must airlines enforce stringent post-Sept.
+11 screening for their employees, but flight crew members who aren't U.S. citizens already need a special visa to enter the U.S.

 Now, airlines are scrambling to juggle staffing to assure no flight crew members working U.S.-bound flights are from the seven countries singled out in the executive order.